 The Company's senior management has approved a foreign exchange hedging policy to reduce foreign currency exposure.
 The Company's policy is to utilize financial instruments to reduce risks where internal netting cannot be effectively employed and not to enter into foreign currency derivative instruments for speculative or trading purposes.
 The Company monitors its risk associated with the volatility of certain foreign currencies against its functional currencies and enters into foreign exchange derivative contracts to minimize short-term currency risks on cash flows.
-These positions are based upon balance sheet exposures and, in certain foreign currencies, our forecasted purchases and sales.
-The Company continually evaluates foreign exchange risk and may enter into foreign exchange transactions in accordance with its policy.
+These positions are based upon balance sheet exposures and, in certain foreign exchange transactions in accordance with its policy.
 Actual variances from these forecasted transactions can adversely impact foreign exchange results.
 Foreign currency gains and losses are included in other expense (income).